Buzz90/Cybersecurity-Practices/BLTO/Security-Operations/Phishing-Analysis-1/answer.md

 # Phishing Analysis 1

-## Scenario

-A user has received a phishing email and forwared it to the SOC.
-Can you investigate the email and attachment to collect useful artifacts?
+*A user has received a phishing email and forwared it to the SOC.
+Can you investigate the email and attachment to collect useful artifacts?*

 # Questions